 Fathers who lose custody were consistently found to be at greater risk for chronic health conditions, psychological impairment, and death.
 Of particular concern is the suicide risk of divorced men who become legally disenfranchised from their children.Edward E Bartlett

 Fathers do not enjoy handing over child support for the raising of their children.
-What they want is to be with their sons and daughters.
+What they usually want is to be with their sons and daughters.
 The best way for that to happen when parents live apart is 50:50 custody or another form of shared parenting.

 And a happy father makes for a happy child.
 Contented fathers who are in good shape physically and mentally are better positioned to help their children thrive.